Whittier College is committed to eliminating cost and affordability as barriers to obtaining a college education.

 A merit scholarship awarded to incoming students who have demonstrated the highest level of academic achievement, as well as to those displaying talent in the performing arts (music, theater, visual arts.)
 All students who complete an admission application are automatically reviewed for merit scholarships which are awarded at the time of admission to Whittier College.
 Merit awards are renewable each year for the duration of a student's time at Whittier.

 Whittier College awards a $2,000 scholarship to every student who wishes to study abroad through the Office of International Programs.
 With the choice to enroll in a traditional semester-long study abroad program or a short JanTerm faculty-led travel course, approximately 40% of Whittier's undergraduates are expanding their academic journey beyond Whittier and the United States.

-Whittier College seniors who have achieved at least a 3.70 GPA are eligible to receive a Student Loan Relief Scholarship.
+Whittier College seniors who have achieved at least a 3.70 GPA in the fall semester are eligible to receive a Student Loan Relief Scholarship.
 Applied directly to a student's account to reduce their senior year federal student loan debt amount, the scholarship awards a minimum of $500.

 Whittier College invites supporters of equitable higher education access to consider launching a named scholarship fund in honor of a personal passion, a lived experience, or an individual.
 Current use scholarship funds can be established with a minimum gift of $10,000.
 Endowed scholarship funds can be established with a minimum gift of $50,000.
-To create a named scholarship fund, contact Yvonne Tejeda, Director of Development, at 562.907.5047 or firstname.lastname@example.org.
+To start a conversation about a named scholarship fund, email us at email@example.com or call 562.907.4219.